VU-ASE/roverctl/src/openapi/docs/PipelineAPI.md

-## LogsNameGet
+## LogsAuthorNameVersionGet

-> []string LogsNameGet(ctx, name).Lines(lines).Execute()
+> []string LogsAuthorNameVersionGet(ctx, author, name, version).Lines(lines).Execute()

-Retrieve logs for a pipeline service (this can be logs from multiple processes, if the service was restarted).
-These logs are still queryable if a process has been terminated or if the pipeline was stopped.
+Retrieve logs for any service.
+Logs from running or previously run services can be viewed and will be kept until rover reboot.

 ### Example